jeremylt/dissertation/README.md

-# PhD Dissertation
+# PhD Dissertation - Jeremy L Thompson

 ## Organization

 The raw LaTeX source for this dissertation can be found in the `tex` folder.
 The images and charts can be found in the `img` folder.
-The data and scripts for all charts and analysis in this dissertation can be found in the `data` folder.
+The data and scripts for all charts and analysis in this dissertation can be found in the `data`, `scripts` and `jupyter` folders.

 ## Reproducibility